Virtue ethics: History of virtue

 Like much of the Western tradition, virtue theory originated in ancient Greek philosophy.

 Virtue ethics began with Socrates, and was subsequently developed further by Plato, Aristotle, and the Stoics.
 Virtue ethics concentrates on the character of the individual, rather than the acts (or consequences thereof) of the individual.
 There is debate among adherents of virtue ethics concerning what specific virtues are praiseworthy.
 However, most theorists agree that ethics is demonstrated by the practice of virtues.

 Plato and Aristotle's treatments of virtues are not the same.
 Plato believes virtue is effectively an end to be sought, for which a friend might be a useful means.
 Aristotle states that the virtues function more as means to safeguard human relations, particularly authentic friendship, without which one's quest for happiness is frustrated.

 Discussion of what were known as the four cardinal virtues—wisdom, justice, fortitude, and temperance—can be found in Plato's Republic.
 The virtues also figure prominently in Aristotle's ethical theory found in Nicomachean Ethics.

 Virtue theory was inserted into the study of history by moralistic historians such as Livy, Plutarch, and Tacitus.
 The Greek idea of the virtues was passed on in Roman philosophy through Cicero and later incorporated into Christian moral theology by Ambrose of Milan.
 During the scholastic period, the most comprehensive consideration of the virtues from a theological perspective was provided by Thomas Aquinas in his Summa Theologiae and his Commentaries on the Nicomachean Ethics.

+Eastern Orthodox accounts of virtue ethics connect moral formation with theosis, or deification.
+Perry T. Hamalis and Aristotle Papanikolaou describe human flourishing as progressive participation in theosis, cultivated through liturgy and ascetic practice and expressed through the virtues, especially love.

 After the Reformation, Aristotle's Nicomachean Ethics continued to be the main authority for the discipline of ethics at Protestant universities until the late seventeenth century, with over fifty Protestant commentaries published on the Nicomachean Ethics before 1682.

 Though the tradition receded into the background of European philosophical thought in the next few centuries, the term "virtue" remained current during this period, and in fact appears prominently in the tradition of classical republicanism or classical liberalism.
 This tradition was prominent in the intellectual life of 16th-century Italy, as well as 17th- and 18th-century Britain and America.
-The term "virtue" appears frequently in the work of Tomás Fernández de Medrano, Niccolò Machiavelli, David Hume, the republicans of the English Civil War period, the 18th-century English Whigs, and the prominent figures among the Scottish Enlightenment and the American Founding Fathers.
+The term "virtue" appears frequently in the work of Niccolò Machiavelli, David Hume, the republicans of the English Civil War period, the 18th-century English Whigs, and the prominent figures among the Scottish Enlightenment and the American Founding Fathers.